 When someone with a flawless complexion gives you skin-care advice, you listen.
 When that person is a model and the secret to her enviable visage is something that any mere mortal can do, you take detailed, copious notes.

-A few months back, we asked four top models to share their beauty secrets, and more than one of the girls mentioned facial massage as something they swear by.
+A while back, we asked four top models to share their beauty secrets, and more than one of the girls mentioned facial massage as something they swear by.
 A few weeks later, Hilary Rhoda also dropped the massage bomb, telling us it was the best beauty trick she had ever picked up backstage.
 Ever.
 Right then and there we vowed to add facial massage into our lives.
 The only problem: We hadn't a clue as to what it was or how to do it.